Swift

 Specify:

-— project identifier.
-You can view the ID in control panel under Object Storage → project menu → Project Management.
+<x_auth_token>— IAM token for a project;<swift_domain>— Swift API domain in the pool where S3 is located;<project_id>— project identifier.
+You can find the identifier in the Control panel in the S3 section → project menu → Project management.
 The identifier is listed under the project name.

 Storage

-Returns metadata with information about the number and storage capacity of containers and objects.
+Returns metadata with information about the number and storage volume of buckets and objects.

 curl -i \